Dan Aykroyd And Autism

-I grew up adoring actor Dan Akyroyd.
+I grew up adoring actor Dan Aykroyd.
 He was just amazing as a comedic actor.
 His portrayal in Ghostbusters?
 Brilliant!
 And the Blues Brothers is an all-time classic.

-But did you know that Dan Akyroyd is proudly on the autism spectrum?
+But did you know that Dan Aykroyd is proudly on the autism spectrum?

 Many children barely survived.
 Dan clung to religion as his salvation.
 All the way up to age 17, he thought he would be a priest.
 His childhood was challenged by both Asperger’s and Tourette’s syndromes.
 Few people at this time understood him.

 But he was fortunate to be in Ottawa and to love music.
 He hung out at the Owl Club and played drums.
 He was able to play with many famous musicians simply by being present and having those skills.
 It drew him in and helped him feel included.
 It gave him a sense that he was safe on stage.

 In 1969, when he was 17, he joined a sketch comedy series.
 In 1973 he joined Second City.